alastairlundy/ThinkingGranite/README.md

 # Thinking/Granite
- The Granite can think!
-A customized version of Granite 3.3 with Reasoning Always Enabled.
+ A customized version of Granite 3.3 with Reasoning always Enabled.

  It's a Work In Progress so please be forgiving of some mistakes